hedi0/manga_siteweb/README.md

 ## 📜 License Information

 This project is currently **Unlicensed**.
 This means you are not granted permission to use, copy, modify, distribute, or sublicense this software.
-If you wish to use this project, please contact the main contributor.
+If you wish

----
-© 2023 hedi0.
-All rights reserved.